 - Where a potential health problem has been identified which is affecting an employee at work and it would be helpful to know more about it, its impacts and what can be done to support the employee

 - Where an Occupational Health assessment is required prior to an employee’s return to work

-- Where you wish to arrange counselling or physiotherapy sessions to support an employee at work (or to return to work)
+- Where you wish to arrange counselling sessions to support an employee at work (or to return to work)